Welcome to our comprehensive guide to the Moselle Valley!

 To admire a panoramic view of Cochem, go to the Pinnerkreuz.
 You can access it by a chairlift.
 At the top is also an animal and leisure park.

-For the anecdote, Cochem is the twinning town of Avallon in Burgundy since 1966.
+For the anecdote, Cochem has been the twinning town of Avallon in Burgundy since 1966.

 Klotten

-Four kilometres downstream from Cochem, here is the pretty village of Klotten built in stages on the slope of a hill.
-The romantic ruins of Coraidelstein Castle dominate the picturesque site.
+Four kilometres downstream from Cochem, the pretty village of Klotten, built in stages on the slope of a hill, dominates the picturesque site.
+The romantic ruins of Coraidelstein Castle are also nearby.

 Eltz Castle